oboukli/misc-problem-solutions/docs/developer_notes.md

 [`bucket_sort_based::top_frequent`](../include/forfun/top_k_frequent_elements.hpp)
 strategy where a call to `std::sort` is delayed till after the potentially-throwing `std::vector` constructor.

+## Internal checks

+The design avoids fail-fast guards as it favors performance and composability.

 ### Static and shared libraries